dongsu/docker_tomcat/README.rst

    $ nova image-list | grep mydkr_snapshot
    $ nova boot --image <image id from above> --flavor 2 --file /root/.ssh/authorized_keys=mykey.pub mydkr2

-Wait for mydkr2 until ACTIVE.
+Wait until mydkr2 is ACTIVE.

 17) Now you can use the script run_docker.py run an instance of docker in any of above cloud servers (mydkr1 or mydkr2 or any others).
 For example::